• Skip to main content

 ▲ Section references – Rosenstiel

 This effect can take place with either large or small fillings.
-But as discussed above, those teeth that have comparatively larger restorations may already be at comparatively higher risk of fracture, and therefore this issue of greater concern with them.
+But as discussed above, those teeth that have comparatively larger restorations may already be at comparatively higher risk of fracture, and therefore this issue is of greater concern for them.

-c) The question isn’t only “if” a filling can be placed.
+c) The question isn’t only “if” a large filling can be placed.

 Don’t confuse the issue of “can a filling be placed” vs. “should one be.”

-Just because they feel they can anchor some type of filling to replace your tooth’s missing parts, you still need to ask them what they expect the results to be.
+Just because a dentist may feel that they can successfully anchor a filling in your tooth, you still need to ask them what they expect the restoration’s outlook will be.

 Should the restoration be considered to be a “permanent” fix?
 Or instead, just an interim solution, with a crown hopefully placed before any further harm occurs?

 Even the latter approach doesn’t necessarily make a bad plan.
-But if that’s the situation, you should be fully aware of it.
+But if that’s your situation, you should be fully aware of it.

-As mentioned above, and discussed further below, a big part of determining when a crown is indicated for a tooth instead of a filling has to do with the size the filling would need to have.
+As mentioned above, and discussed in further detail below, a big part of determining when a crown is indicated for a tooth instead of a large filling has to do with what size the filling would need to be.

 That’s because when larger amounts of tooth structure are missing, the tooth is typically in greater need of reinforcement (a function that crowns, as opposed to fillings, excel in providing).

-Of course, deciding when a filling seems “too big” (to provide needed strength or predictable service) is really only something your dentist’s evaluation can determine.
-During this process, here are some of the issues they will consider.
+Of course, deciding when a proposed filling may be “too big” (to provide needed strength or predictable service) is really only something your dentist can determine.
+During their evaluation, here are some of the issues they will consider.

 Intercuspal distance = Cusp tip to cusp tip.

-Fillings greater than 1/3 the distance between cusp tips tends to significantly weaken a tooth.
+Fillings greater than 1/3 the distance between cusp tips tend to significantly weaken a tooth.

-Not all dentists are as conservative with their recommendations as suggested by the guidelines above.
-And from a practical standpoint, many teeth with “larger” fillings do just fine, even over the long term.
-(A quick look in your mouth may confirm this.)
+Not all dentists are as conservative as the above guidelines in what they recommend.
+And from a practical standpoint, many teeth that have “large” fillings do just fine, even over the long term.
+(A quick look in your own mouth may confirm this.)

 ▲ Section references – Larson, Geurtsen